jli0108/jli0108.github.io/content/index.md

 ---
-layout: layouts/post_no_date.njk
+layout: layouts/post.njk
-title: About Me
+title: About me
 date: Last Modified
 templateClass: tmpl-post
-eleventyNavigation:
-  key: About Me
-  order: 5
 ---

 For my undergraduate education, I studied math and computer science at UMD from 2018 to 2021.